omgmog/omgmog.github.com/now.md

 I'm on <a rel="nofollow me" class="u-url" href="https://discordapp.com/users/omgmog#6206">Discord</a> occasionally.
 I've joined a handful of niche technology communities on there, but I don't participate much.

 #### Facebook
-I have a Facebook account, but it's used exclusively for contacting businesses that think only having a Facebook page is enough, buying things on Marketplace, oh and for my Oculus Quest account.
+I have a Facebook account, but it's used exclusively for buying things on Marketplace, and for my Oculus Quest.

-#### Mastadon
+#### Mastodon
-I'm on a couple of Mastadon instances, though I'm probably posting as infrequently there as on Twitter: <a rel="nofollow me" class="u-url" href="https://indieweb.social/@omgmog">@omgmog@indieweb.social</a> <a rel="nofollow me" class="u-url" href="https://mstdn.social/@omgmog">@omgmog@mstdn.social</a>
+I post on my own [social.omgmog.net](https://social.omgmog.net) and syndicate to the [IndieWeb.social](https://indieweb.social) Mastodon instance. <a rel="nofollow me" class="u-url" href="https://indieweb.social/@omgmog">@omgmog@indieweb.social</a>.

 #### IndieWeb Webring
 {% include global/webring.html %}